deshowa/DDS_case_study_2/Chulwalar_case_study_and_economic_forecast.md

 ```
 ## [1] 0.3391872
 ```
 ##### Costs seem to have gotten pretty high over the past couple of years.
 I wonder if this has hit blue etel more than red etel since blue has the weaker trend.
-We would think that rising costs might be impacting the amount of etel being produced as those costs would be passed on  to the consumer.
+We would think that rising costs might be impacting the amount of etel being produced as those costs would be passed on  to the consumer thus decreasing demand.
 That being said, demand can outstrip cost easily if the product sees a shift in demand due to something such as changes in tastes and preferences.

 ##### Etel doesnt seem to be correlated very highly (blue or red) (r = 0.34) with the ETEL production price index.